 Lunette Eye Hitch

-Now we’re talking some serious towing muscle!
-Lunette eye hitches shine when two weights enter the extreme territory.
+Now we’re talking some serious towing muscles!
+Lunette eye hitches shine when the weights enter the extreme territory.

 These commercial-duty hitches can handle titanic loads upwards of 60,000 pounds.
-Only specialty workhorses like dump trucks, mixer trucks, and heavy equipment have frames built for that abuse.
+Only specialty workhorses like dump trucks, mixer trucks, and heavy equipment have frames built for that use.

 Installing one requires a customized approach, depending on the vehicle.
 These are specialist jobs best handled by a dealership tech.